workingDog/Gpsd4Scala/readme.md

 Gpsd4Scala is a Scala/Akka client for connecting to the [gpsd](http://www.catb.org/gpsd/) daemon.

-This scala project is to help developers in retrieving GPS data from GPS devices connected to a computer (e.g. Raspberry PI).
+This scala client library is to help developers in retrieving GPS data from GPS devices connected to a computer (e.g. Raspberry PI).
 This is done through the intermediate gpsd server.
 The scala client first connects to the gpsd service, then reads the GPS data from it and presents that data to the developer as scala objects.